Skip to main content

 Skills

-Skills are OpenClaw's extension system.
-Each skill is a Markdown file with YAML frontmatter that defines:
+Skills are OpenClaw's extension system — Markdown files with YAML frontmatter that define reusable agent capabilities:

 skills/weather.md